ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

-# The Three Component Solution
+# The Blazor Three Component Solution

-In this article I'll decribe how to build three base components you can use in your applications.
+In this article I'll decribe how to build three base components you can use in your Blazor applications.
 They form a hierarchy: changing the inheritance to a higher level base simply adds extra functionality.
-The top level component has everything `ComponentBase` has and more.
-Consider it as *Black Box Replacement*.
-Change the inheritance of say `FetchData` or `Counter` and you won't see a difference.
+The top level component is a *Black Box Replacement* for `ComponentBase` with some added festures.
+Change the inheritance on `FetchData` or `Counter` and you won't see a difference.

 Before I dive into the detail, consider this simple component which displays a Bootstrap Alert.